AccessNow/AmIBeingTracked/README.md

 ### Workflow
 The Current tool is meant at the first place to be used as a website.
-1. The file test.php contains all the necessairy peices of the tool to work.
+1. The file [test](test.php) contains all the necessairy peices of the tool to work.
 2. It start by looking up the Internet Service Provider of the user via a GeoIP service.
 3. Then it look within the headers of the http request for a known tracking header value.
 4. The final result is determined by the aboves lookups